Filters

 English

-Thomas Fynan is a Hematologist Oncology specialist and an Oncologist in Hamden, Connecticut.
+Thomas Fynan is an Oncologist in Hamden, Connecticut.
 Dr. Fynan is rated as a Distinguished provider by MediFind in the treatment of Richter Syndrome.
 His top areas of expertise are Paget Disease of the Breast, Angiosarcoma, Lung Adenocarcinoma, and Small Cell Lung Cancer (SCLC).

 Distinguished in Richter Syndrome